devlooped/Devlooped.Extensions.DependencyInjection.Attributed/readme.md

 ## How It Works

-The generated code that implements the registration looks like the following:
+In all cases, the generated code that implements the registration looks like the following:

 ```csharp
 static partial class AddServicesExtension